article banner

 Coroutine lifecycle

-Every coroutine has its own state, and this state is managed by its job.
+Every coroutine has its own state that is managed by its job.
 State lifecycle is essential for the basic mechanisms of coroutines, like cancellation and synchronization.
 Here is a graph of states and the transitions between them:

 A diagram of job (so also coroutine) states.

 In the "Active" state, a job is running.
-If the job is created with a coroutine builder, this is the state where the body of this coroutine will be executed.
+If the job was created with a coroutine builder, this is the state where the body of this coroutine will be executed.
 In this state, we can start child coroutines.
 Most coroutines will start in the "Active" state.
-Only those that are started lazily will start with the "New" state.
-These need to be started in order for them to move to the "Active" state.
-When a coroutine is executing its body, it is surely in the "Active" state.
-When body execution is finished, its state changes to "Completing", where this coroutine waits for its children completion.
-Once all its children are completed, the job (coroutine) changes its state to "Completed", which is a terminal state.
-Alternatively, if a job cancels or fails during the "Active" or "Completing" state, its state will change to "Cancelling".
+Only those that are started lazily will start in the "New" state, so these need to be explicitly started (using start method) in order for them to move to the "Active" state.
+When a coroutine is executing its body, it is definitely in the "Active" state.
+When body execution is finished, its state changes to "Completing", where this coroutine waits for its children's completion.
+Once all its children have completed, the job (coroutine) changes its state to "Completed", which is a terminal state.
+Alternatively, if a job is cancelled or fails during the "Active" or "Completing" state, its state will change to "Cancelling".
 In this state, we have the last chance to do some clean-up, like closing connections or freeing resources (we will see how to do this in the next chapter).
 Once this is done, the job will move to the "Cancelled" state.

 The state is displayed in a job's toString2.
 In the example below, we see different jobs as their states change.
 The last one is started lazily, which means it does not start automatically.
 All the others will immediately become active once created.